BigelowLab/gstream/README.md

 provides a positional index.
 Data are provides via the [ecodata](https://noaa-edab.github.io/ecodata/) R package.
-If the package is installed, then this package serves the data it provides with a convneient plotting routine.
+If the package is installed, then this package serves the data it provides with a convenient plotting routine.
 If the package is not installed, then it is an error to try to read the GSI index with this package.

 ``` r